PatriciaSugapong/patriciasugapong/README.md

 ## About Me

-I'm an aspiring software or web developer from the Philippines, currently living in General Trias, Cavite.
-For some, it might sound far, but studying at Adamson University for college made me accustomed to daily commuting, rain or shine.
-I have a strong interest in software engineering and application/website development.
-My passion for graphic design and games fueled my journey into development, starting with front-end and eventually moving into full-stack development through hands-on projects.
+I am a Jr. Software Quality Analyst from the Philippines, currently in training to further develop my skills in software quality assurance.
+While my primary focus is on ensuring software quality and delivering reliable applications, I also have a strong passion for web development as a hobby.
+My background in graphic design and gaming inspired me to explore front-end development initially, and I continue to enjoy working on full-stack projects in my spare time to further sharpen my skills.

 ## Languages and Tools
 <p align="left">